 When you’re ready to launch your meeting – and conduct your new free poll – share your meeting URL with your audience.
 They simply enter the URL in their browser to participate.

 All of your polls will be listed on the Polls page.
-In our case, we only create one poll.
+In our case, we only created one poll.
 To activate a poll, click on ‘Run.’

 As soon as you run a poll, your audience will see it appear on their device, as demonstrated below.
 Everyone will see a version of this screen whether they are using a smartphone, tablet, or computer.
 Audience members simply click on their answer of choice and the poll results will show up on your screen.